archangelstv/Michael/index.md

 The Father has sent the Belicamp to stop them
 The Belicamp is the Demon of the Father

-Wae salk along rthe river
+We walk along the river
 I walk ahead and and encounter a belicamp

 He stoops close to the groundand eats